changeworld/azure-docs.pl-pl/articles/cognitive-services/Bing-Spell-Check/quickstarts/csharp.md

     }
     ```

-2. Utwórz identyfikator URI dla żądania, dołączając swój host, ścieżkę i parametry.
+2. Create the URI for your request by appending your host, path, and parameters.

     ```csharp
     string uri = host + path + params_;